GWC-DCMB/curriculum-notebooks/paper/paper.md

 Our curriculum was designed for high school students with no prior coding experience who are interested in learning Python programming for data science.
-However, this course material would be useful for anyone interested in learning basic programming for data analysis, regardless of age or experience level.
+However, this course material would be useful for anyone interested in teaching or learning basic programming for data analysis.

 Our curriculum features short lessons to deliver course material in “bite sized” chunks, followed by practices to solidify the learners' understanding.